-- Ability to identify, analyse, and objectively resolve design trade-offs for different types of requirements and constraints
+- Identify, analyse, and objectively resolve design trade-offs for different types of requirements and constraints.

 - Understand the importance of lifecycle non-functional requirements such as reliability, maintainability, human factor as well as systems engineering management in the design process.

-- Ability to apply systems engineering fundamentals to a real-world project as part of a design team
+- Apply systems engineering fundamentals to a real-world project as part of a design team.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.